Cahuilla

 - Challenges

-- Challenges include cultural preservation in the face of modernization, economic pressures, and environmental changes impacting traditional practices.
+- Challenges include cultural erosion, economic pressures, and environmental threats.

 - Preservation Efforts